 Anyway, after a brilliant eight-year run as a future Hall of Fame catcher, Mauer became a light-hitting first sacker.
 In 2017, he hit .305, his first campaign with a batting average above .300 since his final year behind the plate.

-It was on September 30th in Minnesota, on the final day of the season, that Mauer’s eventual decision to retire became apparent.
+On September 30th in Minnesota, on the final day of the season, Mauer’s eventual decision to retire became apparent.
 On that sunny day at Target Field, Mauer came out of the dugout in the top of the 9th inning wearing the tools of ignorance.
 It was the first time Mauer had donned catcher’s gear since August 19, 2013, when the concussion ended his season.

-Mauer received one pitch from pitcher Matt Belisle and then stood up and walked to the mound.
+Mauer received one pitch from pitcher Matt Belisle, stood up, and walked to the mound.
 Shortly thereafter, manager Paul Molitor replaced Mauer with another catcher, Chris Gimenez.

-In some minds, because of his peak offensive performance at a premium defensive position, Joe Mauer is an easy call for Cooperstown.
-On Hall of Fame expert Jay Jaffe’s JAWS list (seen on Baseball Reference), Mauer ranks as the 7th best catcher in the history of the game.
-If you believe in JAWS, the Hall doesn’t need a bigger boat, it already has room for Mauer.
+In some minds, because of his peak offensive performance at a premium defensive position, Joe Mauer was an easy call for Cooperstown.
+On Hall of Fame expert Jay Jaffe’s JAWS list (seen on Baseball Reference), Mauer ranks as the 7th best catcher in the game’s history.
+If you believe in JAWS, the Hall doesn’t need a bigger boat; it already has room for Mauer.

-Mauer gets credit for his good numbers as a catcher, but it should be noted that, even when catcher was his primary position, he started a lot of games at first base or as the team’s designated hitter.
+Mauer gets credit for his good numbers as a catcher, but it should be noted that, even when catcher was his primary position, he started many games at first base or as the team’s designated hitter.

 Mauer only caught 100 games five times in his career.
-His 921 career games behind the dish are just 154th in the history of the game.
+His 921 career games behind the dish are just 154th in history.
 Compare that to Yadier Molina, who retired in the fall of 2022 and is considered a strong future Hall of Fame candidate.
 Molina caught 2,184 games, more than double Mauer’s total and 4th most in history.
 Only Buck Ewing, a 19th-century player, has fewer games while donning the tools of ignorance for a Hall of Fame backstop than Mauer’s 921.

 When I originally wrote this piece in 2018, my thought was that if Mauer could keep playing, surpass 2,500 hits, and keep his career batting average over .300 (he finished at .306), he would make it into the Hall.
 If he had remained healthy and if he had been given the opportunity to be a full-time player for an additional three seasons, Mauer would have had the chance to reach that milestone by 2021, his age 39 season.